 Beer-Stewed Pinto Beans (Frijoles Borrachos)

 The word “borracho” was a nineteenth-century north-of-the-border term for a drunkard, and so the name of this recipe literally means “drunken pinto beans.”
-Simmering the pintos in beer and fresh cilantro gives them a unique flavor.
+Simmering the pintos in beer, and embellishing with jalapeño peppers and fresh cilantro gives them a unique flavor.
 Serve this with tortilla or rice specialties that don’t themselves contain beans.
+Delicious as a side dish with Southwestern flavored dishes like Baked Rice with Cheese and Green Chiles or Tofu Rancheros.
+Or, you can use this as a tasty filling for soft tacos or wrap them into tortillas for simple burritos.
+Photos by Evan Atlas.

 Serves: 6 or more